mikkel-tschentscher/ecommerce-email-template/README.md

 * Copy the HTML results and use them in your email view/template
 * Note that some services may allow you to opt into CSS inlining, such as Mandrill.

-*You can use the `email-template-compiled.html`.
-It is compiled for you. *

 ### The ShopOrama Product Feed

 This template is intentionally build to be used with MailChimp and a ShopOrama product feed.
 To make this work, follow these guides: